Northumberland, Pennsylvania

 Northumberland is a borough in Northumberland County, Pennsylvania, United States.
-The population was 3,804 at the 2010 census.
+The population was 3,911 at the 2020 census.

 History

-A brewer named Reuben Haines, a native of Philadelphia, Pennsylvania, founded the town of Northumberland in 1772, attempting to set it up as an English village.
+A brewer named Reuben Haines, a native of Philadelphia, founded the town of Northumberland in 1772, attempting to set it up as an English village.
 The land that became Northumberland was purchased from the Iroquois in the first Treaty of Fort Stanwix in 1768, and the village was laid out in 1772.
 During the American Revolution, Northumberland was evacuated during the Big Runaway in 1778, and only finally resettled in 1784.

-Northumberland was the American home of eighteenth-century British theologian, Dissenting clergyman, natural philosopher, educator, and political theorist Joseph Priestley (1733–1804) from 1794 until his death in 1804.
+Northumberland was the American home of 18th-century British theologian, Dissenting clergyman, natural philosopher, educator, and political theorist Joseph Priestley (1733–1804) from 1794 until his death in 1804.
 The Joseph Priestley House still stands on Priestley Avenue and is a National Historic Landmark on the National Register of Historic Places (NRHP) and a museum administered by the Pennsylvania Historical and Museum Commission.
-There is one other property in the borough on the NRHP: the Priestley-Forsyth Memorial Library, built by a great grandson of Joseph Priestley.
+There is one other property in the borough on the NRHP: the Priestley-Forsyth Memorial Library, built by a great-grandson of Joseph Priestley.
 Much of the borough is part of the Northumberland Historic District, which is also on the NRHP.

 Geography

 Northumberland is located at 40°53′38″N 76°47′46″W (40.893935, -76.795975), approximately 60 miles northeast of Harrisburg.
 It sits at the confluence of the north and west branches of the Susquehanna River.

 According to the U.S. Census Bureau, the borough has a total area of 1.6 square miles (4.1 km2), all land.

+Notable things to visit in Northumberland include Pineknotter Park, the Joseph Priestly House, King Street Park, the Northumberland High School Museum, 2nd Street Playground, and Howling Hollow Dog Park.
+The Central Susquehanna River Boat Society is currently planning to build a river boat in Northumberland's Pineknotter Park in order to boost tourism in the area.
+The group expects the river boat to be ready for its maiden voyage by the summer of 2025.